AOGbadamosi2018/MySpotifyStreamingData/README.md

 Extended streaming data added on August 11th...

 What are the analysis objectives?
 1. What periods do I listen to music the most ?
+2. What genres am I the most comfortable listening to?